mitchellkolb/RFID-Tag-Implants-Report/README.md

     alt="Website Badge" />
 </p>

-For CPTS 302 at WSU, our team was tasked with performing a group case study to increase our awareness of the issues and dilemmas surrounding professional topics.
+While learning about Professional Skills in Computing and Engineering I had a project with a team of six people.
+Our team was tasked with performing a group case study to increase our awareness of the issues and dilemmas surrounding professional topics.
 Our topic of choice was RFID tag implants in humans and the ethical concerns corresponding to that.

 ![project image](resources/rfid-image.jpg)